 The Festival now occupies part of the Aquadrome, the towpath between Stockers Lock and Batchworth, and the area round Batchworth Lock.
 You’ll find a range of music and performing arts, displays and presentations, traders, boats and catering.

-If you want to take part as a performer, trader, exhibitor or boater, click here - again, it will be updated in January 2014, but it will be very similar.
+If you want to take part as a performer, trader, exhibitor or boater, click here

 You can get involved in the organisation – click here